pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - The grid
 - Points, lines, and shapes
-- Greys and colours
+- Greys and colors

 ---

 ## The grid

 - Computer screens are divided up into _pixels_
-- Everything we see on the screen involves setting the colours of the pixels
+- Everything we see on the screen involves setting the colors of the pixels
-- By changing the colours of pixels over time, things appear to move!
+- By changing the colors of pixels over time, things appear to move!
 - If you can zoom your screen, you can even see the individual pixels!

 ???